 If you are mainly interested in dealing with cancer patients, a degree in radiation therapy should be on top of your list of course considerations.
 A radiation therapist administers radiation treatment to treat health conditions such as cancer.

 As a radiation therapist, expect a salary of about $85,560 a year, with a possibility of going beyond $128.630 annually.
 Working as a radiation therapist, you’ve to be prepared psychologically that you’ll lose some of your patients in the course of your work.

 Other high paying medical jobs include:

 - Health Services Manager

-All medical jobs pay well.
-The medical field is very broad and you can be spoilt for choice.
+The medical field is very broad and you can be spoilt for choice in the search for the highest paying medical jobs.
 If your aim is to earn a good salary, then any of the above jobs will be good for you.
 If you are still in high school, approach the career department to help guide you on which subjects can lead to a course in the medical field.

 Obviously, you’ll need to be good at math and sciences.
 However, the salary shouldn’t be the only driving motivation to take a medical course, you also need to have the will to help humanity.